ESGF/esgf-user-support/faq.rst

         $ bash wget-xxx.sh -s

 * Solution 2
-    Please send an email to the user support emailing list: esgf-user@lists.llnl.gov, the certificate of the node might have expired.
+    Please send an email to the user support emailing list: esgf-user@llnl.gov, the certificate of the node might have expired.

 Error: "401 Unauthorized"
 ^^^^^^^^^^^^^^^^^^^^^^^^^